-Contracted 12 Month Principals, Asst.
-Principals, Secondary School Counselors, and Preschool Directors Non-Contracted 12 Month School Employees Contracted and Non-Contracted 10 and 11 Month Employees Non-Contracted 12 Month Non-school Employees Eligible Yes Yes No Yes Criteria Criteria Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Leave Year Contract Year School Year n/a Calendar Year Accru ue or Grant?
-Grant Accrue n/a Accrue Т Timing of Grant or Accrual July 1st begins with 1st paycheck of eligibility n/a begins with 1st paycheck of eligibility Carryover Allowed? no yes n/a yes Date of Carryover Review arryover Review July 1st August 15th n/a February 1st Amount and Maximum Carryover 0 - <3 yrs employ employed to work 20 - 29.99 hours per week 100 hours / no carryover 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover of 150 hours n/a 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover of 150 hours employed to work 30 - 39.99 hours per week 140 hours / no carryover 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover of 210 hours n/a 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover of 210 hours
+Contracted 12 MonthSchool Employees Non-Contracted 12 Month School Employees Contracted and Non-Contracted 10 and 11 Month Employees Non-Contracted 12 Month Non-school Employees Eligible Yes Yes No Yes Criteria Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Regular status, employed to work a routine schedule of 20 or more hours per week at one diocesan site Le eave Year Contract Year School Year n/a Calendar Year Accrue or Grant? ue or Grant?
+Grant Accrue n/a Accrue Т Timing of Grant or Accrual July 1st begins with 1st paycheck of eligibility n/a begins with 1st paycheck of eligibility Carry over Allowed? no yes n/a yes С Date of C Carryover Review July 1st August 15th n/a February 1st Maximum //Payout employ employed to work 20 - 29.99 hours per week 100 hours / no carryover 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover/payout of 150 hrs n/a 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover/payout of 150 hrs Amount and Maximum Carryover/Payout 0 - <3 yrs employed to work 30 - 39.99 hours per week 140 hours / no carryover 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover/payout of 210 hrs n/a 5% of actual paid hrs, to a max of 4 per pay avg of 13 days per year max carryover/payout of 210 hrs